 If brake pads and rotors wear out past the safe limit, braking performance will be reduced and the vehicle will be unsafe to drive.
-Over time, rust buildup, excessive heat and other problems can also make your disc brakes less effective and increase braking distance.
+Other problems such as rust buildup, excessive heat, sticking brake calipers can also make your disc brakes less effective and increase braking distance.

 To keep your brakes working properly, they need to be inspected regularly and replaced before they lose their effectiveness.

 Brakes also need to be inspected if you notice any signs of brake-related problems.

 Such signs include longer braking distance, reduced braking performance, abnormal noises (screeching, grinding, etc.), different feel of the brake pedal, pulling to one side while braking.

 Car makers don't specify the mileage to replace brakes in the maintenance schedule; instead, they list brake inspections that must be done during regular services.
 For example, the maintenance schedule for the 2020 U.S. Toyota Camry advises to "Visually inspect brake linings/drums and brake pads/discs